Nature's Nook

 1

-Using visual hierarchy standards to ensure that the sections were easy to navigate
+Using visual hierarchy standards ensures that the sections are easy to navigate.

 2